marcusbianchi/blip.helperscripts/README.md

 ```

 # Addtrackingandsessionscripts
 Add standard Trackings and SessionId to all block that have the "[]" marking in the name.
-If you add the flag "-all" at the end will append to all blocks in the buider
+If you add the flag "-all" at the end will append to all blocks in the buider If you add the flag "--searchtag=#" it will search and add the standard tracking only for the blocks marked with the tag added.

 ## Requirements
 Node.JS installed